-In Hopkins, 38.4% of the Community is made up of people of color and over 40 different languages are spoken throughout the City.
+Racial equity is a particular focus due to the significant disparities that exist in our community based on race.
+In Hopkins, 38.4 percent of the community is made up of people of color and over 40 different languages are spoken throughout the City.
 Hopkins is not only racially diverse, but also socio-economically diverse and unique.

 For several years, the City has been exploring ways to make more systemic change related to DEI efforts across the organization.
 Below is a list of some of the work the City is doing related to DEI.

 Equity Strategic Action Plan

 Using American Rescue Plan Act (ARPA) funds set aside for DEI work by the City Council in summer 2022, the City entered into a contract with CultureBrokers, LLC to evaluate and assess where the City was at in regard to DEI across the organization, and to then work to create a plan moving forward.